 Testers who complete the mission, but deviate from the order and/or end states you've established for each screen.

-Testers who didn't complete the mission because they left or gave up before reaching the final screen and respective end state.
+Testers who abandoned the mission, or didn't reach the final screen and respective end state.

 Aggregated paths